 " Social support is now proven to be a literal lifesaver."

-Social support, whether from a trusted group or a valued individual, has been shown to reduce the psychological and physiological consequences of stress and may enhance immune function.
-Social networks, whether formal (such as a church or social club) or informal (meeting with friends), provide a sense of belonging, security, and community.
+Social support, whether from a trusted group or a valued individual, has been shown to reduce stress's psychological and physiological consequences and may enhance immune function.
+Whether formal (such as a church or social club) or informal (meeting with friends), social networks provide a sense of belonging, security, and community.